wp-plugins/image-zoom/readme.txt

 2. An image zommed

 == Changelog ==

+= 1.7.3 =
+* NEW: Improve the look of the configuration page

 = 1.7.2 =
 * NEW: image may be excluded by inserting a HTML class exclude_image_zoom